rickardlindberg/linda-meta-oop/README.md

 it.
 How does that translate to objects in software?
 What is the DNA of an object?
 Is that what should make them bigger?

+Molecules move at random inside cells.
+If they happen to bump into another molecule that it matches with, it does.
+Because the speed is so fast, this happens often enough.
+This is similar to how a process fetches matches a message in tuple-space.

 ### Message Passing

 How do cells talk to each other?
 Probably not by named messages?
 They probably